 Best for: Those who like to stay in Marriott Hotels or drive more often than fly.
 If you already prefer Marriott Hotels or could come to prefer them, this card is worth checking out.
 Maybe you spend on rental cars and hotels more often than airlines.
 In that case, you could earn some great points towards free stays with this card.

 Delta offers a trio of credit cards specific to flying their airline and I believe the Delta SkyMiles® Gold American Express Card to be the best.
 In addition to a good rewards program and nice bonus, the perks offered for everyday travelers are top shelf.

-- Rewards: Earn 2x miles per dollar on purchases made directly with Delta and one mile earned per dollar spent on all other eligible purchases.
+- Rewards: Earn 2X Miles on Delta purchases, at U.S. Supermarkets and at restaurants worldwide, including takeout and delivery in the U.S. Earn 1X Mile on all other eligible purchases.
 The biggest reason to own this credit card is the baggage fee perks.
 You can check your first bag for FREE for up to nine members in your reservation.
 That means at $25 per bag, you stand to save $225 per flight on checked bags (if bringing 8 other people).
 For a family of four, this means $100 saved on each and every flight.
+Terms Apply.